Bloodrock: The Naturals, Crowd + 1 (1963-1969)

 Bloodrock 2 and "D.O.A."
+(1970-1971)

 Bloodrock 2 was their most successful album peaking at number 21 on the Billboard Pop Album Chart in 1971, mostly on the strength of their single "D.O.A.", which reached number 36 on the Billboard Hot 100 chart on March 6, 1971.
 "D.O.A." also gave the band considerable regional exposure throughout the Southwest and West, particularly in Texas and Southern California.
 "D.O.A." was probably the band's most well-known and well-remembered single.
-However, some radio stations would not play the song because of its explicit, gruesome description of fatal injury and the use of sirens, the latter out of concerns that the siren sound would confuse motorists.
+However, some radio stations would not play the song because of its explicit, gruesome description of fatal plane crash injury and the use of sirens, the latter out of concerns that the siren sound would confuse motorists.
 The motivation for writing this song was explained in 2005 by guitarist Lee Pickens.
 “When I was 17, I wanted to be an airline pilot,” Pickens said.
 “I had just gotten out of this airplane with a friend of mine, at this little airport, and I watched him take off.
 He went about 200 feet in the air, rolled and crashed.”
 The band decided to write a song around the incident and include it on their second album.

-Style and personnel change
+Style and personnel change (1972-1973)

 In May 1972, both Lee Pickens and Jim Rutledge left Bloodrock, with Pickens forming the Lee Pickens Group (LPG) and released the album LPG in early 1973 on Capitol Records.
 Meanwhile, Rutledge released a solo album in 1976 on Capitol Records titled Hooray for Good Times.
 Bloodrock replaced Rutledge on vocals and Pickens on guitar with Warren Ham on vocals, flute and saxophone.
 Stevie Hill on keyboards adjusted to Ham's presence by shifting his own style.
 These changes to personnel and style moved the hard rock sound of the band in a lighter direction, more toward progressive rock, pop and jazz, alienating some fans.
 The subsequent album, Passage was the last time Bloodrock visited the charts.
 It peaked at number 104 on the Billboard 200 in 1972.

 1973 brought another personnel change: Rick Cobb left the band, he was replaced by Randy Reader.
-This line up recorded one album: Whirlwind Tongues (1974).
+This lineup recorded one album: Whirlwind Tongues (1974).